kenballus/smtp-garden/README.md

 # etc for additional images.
 The build-args are required.
 ```

-- Some servers require an alternate `APP_VERSION`, so check the YAML and don't assume it is always "master".
+- Some servers require an alternate `APP_VERSION`, so check the YAML and the repo, and don't assume it is always "master".
 - See subfolder READMEs for each image for a configuration quick reference and brief overview.
 - By modifying RELAYHOST for each image, servers can be arbitrarily "daisy chained," if desired.
 - If an image won't build or a container won't start, check for new commits and revert to an earlier commit, if necessary.
 Everything builds well as of this README.